About This Policy

 c.
 Student organizations who wish to employ MAP will be determined on a case-by-case basis.

 d.
-MAP applies only to those students or organizations who seek emergency medical assistance in connection with alcohol or drug overdose and does not apply to individuals experiencing an alcohol medical emergency who are found by University employees. (i.e. University Police, faculty, administrative staff, community directors, community assistants, etc…)
+MAP applies only to those students or organizations who seek emergency medical assistance in connection with alcohol or drug overdose and does not apply to individuals experiencing an alcohol medical emergency who are found by University employees. (i.e. University Police, faculty, administrative staff, community directors, resident assistants, etc…)

 e.
 The Montclair State University MAP is not intended to shield or protect those students or organizations that repeatedly violate the Code of Conduct.
 In cases where repeated violations of the Montclair State University Code of Conduct occur, the University reserves the right to take disciplinary action on a case by case basis regardless of the manner in which the incident is reported.
 Additionally the University reserves the right to adjudicate any case in which the violations are determined by the University in its sole discretion to be egregious.